 The taxation of offshore funds is very complex.
 This note is only an outline of the topic, and you may need specialist advice.
 In particular, there are further complexities where one offshore fund invests in another, has an ‘umbrella’ structure involving sub-funds, or where trusts are involved.

-Absent specific legislation, it would be possible to roll-up undistributed income in an offshore fund, so that no tax was paid until the investor sold his investment, and at that point he would realise a chargeable gain, taxed at a lower rate.
-The offshore funds legislation aims to
+Absent specific legislation, it would be possible to roll-up undistributed income in an offshore fund, so that no tax was paid until the investor sold his investment, and at that point he would realise a chargeable gain, taxed at a

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.